Types of Trees With Thorns (Pictures and Names) – Identification Guide

 Thorns vs. spines vs. prickles

 The terms thorns, spines, and prickles are often used interchangeably.
-However, there are slight differences between these jaggy growths.
-Thorns are modified shoots like on a honey locust or hawthorn tree.
-Prickles are spikes attached to the plant’s bark, like those on a rose bush.
-And spines grow from leaf tissues like a holly or barberry shrub.
+However, there are slight differences among these jagged growths.
+Thorns are modified shoots, as seen on a honey locust or hawthorn tree.
+Prickles are spikes attached to the plant’s bark, similar to those on a rose bush.
+Spines, on the other hand, grow from leaf tissues, much like the ones found on a holly or barberry shrub.

 How to Handle Thorny Trees